ryanallen/words-of-my-perfect-teacher/README.md

 Finally, our warmest thanks to Kerry Brown of the International Sacred Literature Trust for her constant and patient encouragement.

+<h1 id="preface" align="center">Preface to the Second Edition</h1>

+  The encouraging need for this book to be reprinted has made possible a number of changes.
+A preface written by Dilgo Khyentse Rinpoche for the French edition has been included, as well as a postface written by Jamgon Kongtrul the Great for the very first woodblock printing of this book in Tibetan a century ago.
+The quality of the [illustrations](#listofillustrations) has been improved, the [notes](#notes) and [glossary](#glossary) have been expanded and revised, and Sanskrit words have been given their standard transliterated spelling.

+  However, the principal change is a revision of the text itself, the fruit of a painstaking, detailed re-reading by Pema Wangyal Rinpoche.
+His numerous comments, clarifications and queries&ndash;on average three or four per page&ndash;have enabled us to take a critical look at the accuracy of our translation and to bring it closer still to Patrul Rinpoche's original meaning.
+Readers of the first edition may be assured that we have found no glaring errors in the substance of the instructions and practices explained.
+Nevertheless, in a text so justly celebrated for its extraordinary wealth of detail and anecdote, it is in those finer details that we hope the translation has gained in authenticity and accuracy.

+No translation will ever be definitive.
+Our hope is that we may continue to improve the translation of this text in the future, particularly since&ndash;as testified by the many encouraging letters we have received from all over the world&ndash; it is used intensively by many individual readers and Buddhist groups as a tool for study and practice.
+Had time allowed, we would have liked to undertake a thorough revision of the endnotes in the light of a new translation of one of the principal sources from which they were compiled, Khenpo Ngawang Palzang's *Notes*, currently proceeding under the direction of Alak Zenkar (with the participation of several members of the Padmakara Translation Group, see bibliography).
+That, unfortunately, will have to await a third edition.

+All the changes to this edition were compiled, edited and entered by John Canti, with valuable help from Maria Jesus Hervas, whose assiduous work in preparing a forthcoming Spanish translation uncovered a number of errors and omissions in the English, and from readers Helena Blankleder, Charles Hastings, Steven Gethin and Wulstan Fletcher.

+Once again, we are grateful for the continuing interest and support of the Sacred Literature Trust and its successive directors, Paul Seto and Malcolm Gerratt&ndash;and especially for their patience, which the delays in the preparation of this second edition must have sorely tested.

+---

 <h1 id="introduction" align="center">Translators' Introduction</h1>

+---

+<h1 id="postface" align="center">Postface</h1>

 ---

 <h1 id="notes" align="center">Notes</h1>